lifebit-ai/cloudos-cli/README.md

 	Job queue list collected with a total of 5 queues.
 	Job queue list saved to available_queues.json
 ```

+> NOTE: the job name that is visible in CloudOS and has to be used in combination with `--job-queue` parameter is
+the one in `label` field.

 ### WDL pipeline support